somsagar07/Boro/README.md

 ### How to run:

-Firsty, install all the external dependencies mentioned in **requirements.txt**.
+Firsty, install all the external dependencies mentioned in **requirements.txt** in the project folder.
 Then, you have to run 2 commands simultaneously using terminal from the project folder, they are:
 * npm start
 * nodemon server/index.js